ddterm/gnome-shell-extension-ddterm/docs/Test.md

 `--container=IMAGE` - run tests using the specified container image `IMAGE`.
 Can be repeated multiple times to run tests with multiple images.
 `IMAGE` can be full image name, or a service name from [`compose.yaml`].
-Also, `esm` or `legacy` can be passed as `IMAGE` - in this case, all images with the matching profile will be selected.

 `--screenshot-always` - take screenshots after every test.
 By default, screenshots are taken only after failures.